October 16, 2012, Posted by admin in Baked Goods, Cakes & Cupcakes, Campania, dolci, Food, Food & Groceries, Recipe, Salerno, Sicilia

 In the meantime the filling is prepare.

-Stir finely diced candied fruit and chopped chocolate in the ricotta.
+Fold finely diced candied fruit and chopped chocolate into the ricotta mixture.

-Remove the sponge cake from the tin and cut it in three slices through the middle.
+Remove the sponge cake from the tin and cut it in three thin, horizontal slices.

 Place the bottom layer of sponge cake on a plate and sprinkle it with Amaretto